 Honestly, I thought that seven blog posts about a week’s trip to Morocco would be a bit much.
 I was a little concerned that by the time the last few posts come up, I would be struggling to write about the trip.
-Oddly though I now realised I need to cover the restaurants in Marrakesh as well as the hammam experience in one post – and I haven’t even talked about our trip to Atlas mountains.
+Oddly though I now realised I need to cover the best restaurants in Marrakesh as well as the hammam experience in one post – and I haven’t even talked about our trip to Atlas mountains.

 The Hammam Experience: this was a must-do in Morocco.
 In case you do not know, a hammam is a traditional Turkish bath/ massage experience.
 We visited the Hammam de la Rose which was recommended by one of my friends – I would highly recommend it!